 The Admission fee includes: Educational and work activities, full-board accommodation (accommodation + 3 meals per day) in Stobi and bed & breakfast accommodation in Sozopol, tools, materials, project handbook, issue of Certificate of Attendance, excursions/sightseeing tours/entrance fees, travel fees (by public transport) between Stobi and Sozopol, accommodation in Sofia (in a downtown hostel, in double or triple room) and administrative costs.

 The fees in USD are approximate.
 Please check current exchange rates!

-The Admission fee for the five-week project pack is 3050 EUR / approx. 3525 USD
+The Admission fee for the four-week project pack is 2499 EUR / approx. 2745 USD

 Admission Fee Transfer Options:

 For further information contact Admissions Office at [email protected]

 New Bulgarian University grants 6 ECTS credits for participation in Workshops for Conservation of Roman Pottery and 6 ECTS credits for Workshop for Conservation of Ancient Greek Pottery.
 Transcripts of Records (ToR) are available upon request for an additional tuition fee.
 For details please read the Regulations for obtaining Transcripts of Records